 London Midland and Scottish Railway Collection

-Comprising over 1,600 glass plate negatives from the archive of the London Midland and Scottish railway, this collection has now been conserved, digitised and catalogued.
+Comprising over 1,600 glass plate negatives from the archive of the London Midland and Scottish railway, this collection dates from the 1880s to the 1930s.

-Dating from the 1880s through to the 1930s, the photographs in our collection were taken for advertising and marketing purposes by both the LMS and its constituent companies.
-They showcase the towns, cities and countryside served by their railways and range from interior views of railway depots in Liverpool to panoramic shots of the Derbyshire Dales; from busy street scenes in Manchester to golf courses in Somerset; and from grand cathedrals to ramshackle thatched cottages.
+The photographs in the collection were taken for advertising and marketing purposes by both the LMS and its constituent companies.
+They showcase the towns, cities and countryside served by their railways.
+The shots range from interior views of railway depots in Liverpool to panoramic scenes in the Derbyshire Dales; from busy street scenes in Manchester to golf courses in Somerset; and from grand cathedrals to ramshackle thatched cottages.